maylynn-ng/form-component/README.md

 ### Observations :male_detective:

+- While I considered using indexes to navigate and persisting the inputs by updating `formData` state on change, I decided on implementing page navigation using `display` properties to avoid additional re-renders and possibly affecting performance.
 - State management.
 While in a larger project I would opt to use Redux or React context, for an app of this size I didn't feel it necessary, and (even though I haven't seen the entire app) I would imagine the data from this form wouldn't used across the app